Close-board fencing

 How we build it

-- Mark and dig the post holes.
-Usually around 600mm deep, spacing to suit the run and the boards.
-Ground conditions change the dig; sandstone round Hastings is a different job to clay round Battle.
+• Mark and dig the post holes.
+3 feet deep, spacing to suit the run and the boards.
+Ground conditions change the dig; kent sandstone can be a different job to clay round Battle.

-- Arris rails notched into the posts.
-Two rails on a standard fence, three on anything over about 1.8m.
+• Arris rails notched into the posts.
+3 rails on a standard fence, 2 if its a shorter height.

-- Capping rail along the top.
-Sheds water off the end grain of the feather-edge, which is where the rot starts on a fence without one.
-We’ll also dab the top of the rail with a preservative before we leave.
+• Capping rail along the top.
+Sheds water off the end grain of the feather-edge, which is where the rot can get in, plus it just finishes the look

 What it costs

 We price close-board per metre after a site visit, because access and ground conditions move the number as much as the fence height does.
 In the price: treated posts, postcrete, gravel boards, feather-edge, capping rail and all the fixings.
-What adds cost: slopes that need stepping, removal and disposal of the existing fence, gate integration, and difficult access for the postcrete and the timber.
+What adds cost: slopes that need stepping, removal and disposal of the existing fence, gate integration, and difficult access.

 What we won’t do

 We won’t put up a cheap spec to win a quote.
-Cheap posts and no capping look the same on day one and give up in about five years.
-We only fit properly treated posts with capping rails, because that’s the fence that lasts.
+Cheap posts and panels look the same on day one and give up in about five years.
+We only fit properly treated, quality timber because that’s the fence that lasts.
 Quality materials only, never just the cheapest.
 If our number isn’t the right one for you, we’ll wish you well.

 Fence line had its day?